waimea-hwstringer/200assessment/Design.md

 This implication is relevant to my project because there will be a wide range of different people using my website who will have varying IT skills.

 When designing the user interface for my website I will use Nielson's heuristics to ensure that my website is easy and intuitive to use.

++ADD EXAMPLES FOR FUTURE

 The UI should be clear and consistent through out the whole site with contrasting colours to make it easy to see.
 To verify this I will test my website with a range of users and observe how easy it is for them to use.

 ### FUNCTIONALITY